 - Attempting to settle a claim for a less than reasonable amount

 - Failing to inform the insured of an appeals process

 - Failing to provide a reasonable explanation for a denied or underpaid claim

-- Requiring unnecessarily burdensome documentation in order to process a claim
+- Requiring unnecessarily burdensome documentation to process a claim

 - Using harassing investigative methods to intimidate the claimant

 Get Started with a Free Consultation: (888) 493-1629